Do You Need a CDL to Drive a School Bus?

 A completed college degree is not required to land a job as a school bus driver.
 However, complete formal training through a reputable driving school is essential to finding success and security in your future job hunt.
 You will need a CDL to drive school buses, and with Truck Driver Institute’s trusted programs, students will be able to learn the federal and state rules, regulations, and skills needed to meet and exceed the requirements to be a school bus driver.

-Each state or employer may have their own requirements to become a school bus driver.
-It is important to check what your state requires by contacting your local Department of Transportation.
-Many employers will look for the aforementioned requirements but also look for a health physical screening, vision test and other school bus-specific requirements including varied time spent in the classroom and behind the wheel.
+Each state or employer will have their own requirements to become a school bus driver.
+It is important when training to check what your state requires by contacting your local Department of Transportation.
+All employers will look for a CDL, and some will require additional endorsements, driving experience, a health physical screening, a vision test, or other school bus-specific requirements including time spent working with children.

 What Qualities Make a Great School Bus Driver?